luismsgomes/qtlm/doc/ReadMe.txt

 3.  the date when the transfer models were trained (formatted as YYYY-MM-DD)

-Example: QTLEAP_CONF=en-pt/ep/2015-02-12
+Example: QTLM_CONF=en-pt/ep/2015-02-12

 The two languages must be lexicographically ordered (en-pt is OK, pt-en is not).
 The same configuration identifier is used for both translation directions.
-According to the $QTLEAP_CONF variable defined above, the file $QTLEAP_ROOT/conf/datasets/en-pt/ep.sh must exist (see Dataset Configuration section below for further details).
+According to the $QTLM_CONF variable defined above, the file
+$QTLM_ROOT/conf/datasets/en-pt/ep.sh must exist (see Dataset Configuration section below for further details).
 The date suffix (in this case 2015-02-12) indicates when the transfer models were trained.